Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - Exercise thoroughly.
 A tired pet travels better.

 - Pack the travel bag: carrier, water, treats, absorbent pads, poop bags, leash and harness, health records, calming aids.
+See our dog road trip gear checklist for a comprehensive packing list.

 - Light dinner.
 Reduce the risk of motion sickness by avoiding heavy meals before travel.
+If your dog is prone to nausea, see our dog motion sickness remedies guide.

 Comparing Train Travel to Other Options